domapic/domapic-base/README.md

 ## Client

-Make requests to other Domapic Microservices-based services.
+Make requests to other _Domapic Microservices_ based services.
 Automatic authentication and error handling is provided.

 ```js
 new domapic.Service({